 Thanks so much for reading.
 I hope that this post helped clarify some of the ins and outs of being a Beautycounter consultant!
 If you want to learn more about the products, you can shop via my website here.

 PS.
 Don’t forget that you can follow me on Instagram, Facebook, or Twitter.
-You can also go to my homepage and subscribe to my blog.
+You can also subscribe to my Weekly Coffee Chats here, and my clean beauty newsletter here.